-Heather and Chris are frequently called upon to provide context and vision to journalists and thought leaders writing about the future of work.
+Heather and Chris are frequently called upon to provide context and vision to journalists and thought leaders writing about the future of work, future of education and learning, and the role of entrepreneurship in work.

 Tom Friedman is a well-known Pulitzer Prize-winning weekly columnist for the New York Times and the author of seven best-selling books.
 His insightful work covers a broad range of topics, including globalization, the Middle East, and environmental challenges.
 In this interview with John Hagel, Co-Chairman of Deloitte Center for The Edge, and Deloitte CEO, Cathey Engelbert, Friedman shares his views of the Future of Work.